maxluoXIII/resume/README.md

 # Welcome to my resume repository!

 Each branch is for specific industries, but only the master branch is guaranteed to be updated.
 Please take a look, and reach out if you're interested.
-I'm currently looking for a full-time job.

 ## Word Diff
 This section is basically a note to self.
 In order to diff the `.docx` files